department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/date.md

 #### Error in a Previous Decision

-If we find a clear and unmistakable error in a prior decision, the effective date of the new decision will be the date from which benefits would’ve been paid if there hadn't been an error in the prior decision.
+If we find a clear and unmistakable error in a prior decision, the effective date of the new decision will be the date from which benefits would’ve been paid if there hadn’t been an error in the prior decision.

 #### Difference of Opinion